AlphonseMehounme/bitdev/README.md

-# bitdev
+# Bitdev => Bitcoin Engineering School

-This is my Bitdev journey repo where I save programs I will be writting and share ressources I will be using.
+This is the Bitcoin Engineering School where you find all you need to become a Great Bitcoin Engineer & Developer

-If you are a Bitdev or thinking of starting your journey as Bitdev, let's connect and share ressources.
+If you are a Bitdev, Engineer or thinking of starting your journey in the Bitcoin Tech Industry, let's connect and share ressources.

 Twitter : @mehounme